hphelion/documentation/cloudos/prepare.overview.md

 ## Administrative Environment

 The Administrative environment allows operational specialists at your company to control the architecture of your cloud, and to perform lifecycle management of that architecture.
-HP Cloud OS provides dashboards and tools to accomplish those goals:
+HP Helion Cloud OS provides dashboards and tools to accomplish those goals:

 * Operational Dashboard